vkuznet/ecm/README.md

   -version
     	Show version

-# start vault, by default it will be created in $HOME/.gpm/Primary
+# start vault, by default it will be created in $HOME/.ecm/Primary
-# you may define your own location via GPM_HOME
+# you may define your own location via ECM_HOME
-./gpm
+./ecm

 # encrypt given file and store it into the vault
-./gpm -encrypt myfile.txt
+./ecm -encrypt myfile.txt

 # vault records
-ls ~/.gpm/Primary
+ls ~/.ecm/Primary

 # decrypt given vault record
-./gpm -decrypt ~/.gpm/Primary/2dface67-e5a8-44f7-ad58-adfa0f54b954.aes
+./ecm -decrypt ~/.ecm/Primary/2dface67-e5a8-44f7-ad58-adfa0f54b954.aes
 ```
-Here is a typical structure of `gpm` vault(s):
+Here is a typical structure of `ecm` vault(s):
 ```
-tree ~/.gpm
+tree ~/.ecm
-/Users/vk/.gpm
+/Users/users/.ecm
 ├── MyNacl
 │   ├── a589a35c-4d65-46e6-b18b-590a0623ded4.naci
 │   └── backups